MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ## Next Steps

-Now that you've made the changes to support AD RMS, your application will be able to perform any protection-only operations using the AD RMS service as the protection provider.
+Now that you've made the changes to support AD RMS, your application can perform any protection-only operations using the AD RMS service as the protection provider.